voronaam/saper/README.md

 ﻿# saper

-A game written on an i386 laptop, ages ago
+A game written on an i386 laptop, ages ago.
-.

 I have found it in a backup.
 The file is dated December 12, 2000.